Deomorphisme/mouse_controler/README.md

 python3 server.py
 ```

-Next, go to `http://<your-computer-ip>:10270` using your mobile web browser and voila!.
+Next, go to `http://<your-computer-ip>:10270` using your mobile web browser and voila!